 Read Aloud Canadian Program FAQs

-The Read Aloud Canadian Books Program is available as a complimentary add-on to the Access Copyright licence at licensed K-12 and independent schools, as well as licensed public libraries, from July 1 to December 31, 2020.
+We are pleased to announce we have extended access to the Read Aloud Canadian Books Program as part of the Access Copyright licence for licensed K-12 and independent schools as well as licensed public libraries.

 Unsure if your school or library is licensed by Access Copyright?
 Please contact us at firstname.lastname@example.org for more information.